-Water, Sanitation and Hygiene, known as WASH in the world of humanitarian relief has been a priority in Mercy-USA’s work since its beginning.
+Water, sanitation and hygiene, known as WASH in the world of humanitarian relief, has been a priority in Mercy-USA’s work since its beginning.
 The COVID-19 pandemic has made this outreach more urgent and currently our offices worldwide are ramping up response in an effort to protect the vulnerable populations we serve.
 This response begins with our own field teams as they practice social distancing, hand washing and sanitizing their work places.

 Protecting already health compromised refugees, internally displaced persons and the needy—all for whom everyday sanitation, access to clean water, and the ability to practice social distancing may be virtually impossible—our teams are doing everything they can to mitigate the spread of the disease through numerous measures such as awareness campaigns, hygiene promotion and various efforts determined by need.

-Our first response includes the following:
+Our current response includes the following:

 Providing pamphlets and posters translated into the local language that explain how the COVID-19 virus is spread and how families can protect themselves and their neighbors.

-Distribution of hygiene kits to vulnerable communities
+Distribution of hygiene items to vulnerable communities in Somalia and Syria

 Checking for fever at food distribution points and enforcing physical distance between beneficiaries